Cubs vs. Guardians Player Props Betting Odds

-Player prop bet odds for Nico Hoerner, Jose Ramirez and others are available when the Chicago Cubs host the Cleveland Guardians at Wrigley Field on Saturday at 7:15 PM ET.
+Jose Ramirez and Nico Hoerner are two of the top players with prop bets for the taking when the Cleveland Guardians and the Chicago Cubs meet at Wrigley Field on Sunday (first pitch at 2:20 PM ET).

 Bet on this matchup or its props with BetMGM!